MhmRhm/DotBashHistory/README.md

 gdb
 # Then, load a program or attach to a running process manually:
 (gdb) file <executable>
+# Execute the program
+(gdb) run
+# Execute the program and break on first line
+(gdb) start
+# Attach to a running instance
 (gdb) attach <pid>
 ```
 to start gdb in different ways.